Sampler Gallery

 Click here for larger image.

-Margaret's verse reads:
+Her verse reads:

 Click here for larger image.